marcus-crane/utf9k/content/blog/automation-right.md

+---
-Title: When automation goes horribly right
+title: When automation goes horribly right
-Date: 2018-12-03
+date: 2018-12-03
-Tags: twitter, automation, uptime
+draft: false
+tags: [twitter, automation, microservices]
+---

 Today, I finally solved an issue that has been a pain in my ass for many months: successful automation